Shelving Locations and Call Numbers

-Art Reference books are located to the right of the Art Desk in the Martin Reading Room, and on the low shelves along the west wall in the Architecture Reading Room.
+Art and Architecture Reference books are located to the right of the reference desk in the Martin Reading Room, and on the low shelves along the west wall in the Architecture Reading Room.

 700 The Arts - Fine and Decorative Arts